anthonyshort/anthonyshort.me/source/2012/01/kyoto.html.markdown

 </figure>

-After discovering that I'd lost my bearing and had somehow crossed the river into Gion I was able to find the British pub called The HUB.
+After discovering that I'd lost my bearings and had somehow crossed the river into Gion I was able to find the British pub called The HUB.
 Rather than drinking on my lonesome I joined up with a random group of people there who were kind enough to let me crash their gathering.
 It turns out they were all teaching english in Japan, which is something I've always wanted to do.
 So they enlightened me about the life of an english teacher in Japan.
 Many, many drinks later and many fun conversation had, I stumbled home.

 The next day I walked over into the old area of Gion where there are traditional Japanese streets and buildings.
 It was an amazing thing to behold.
 Not just a single street but what seemed like an entire suburb of the city was dedicated to this traditional style.
 It felt like I had gone back in time and took the opportunity to soak it all in.